Free nilspaces, double-coset nilspaces, and Gowers norms: Introduction

 The first main result establishes that \textsc{cfr} nilspaces can always be represented as quotients of spaces of the form $\mb{Z}^{r}\times \mb{R}^s$ by discrete group actions of a specific type, which can be described in terms of polynomials; see Theorem \ref{thm:gpcongrep-intro}.

 The second main result (building on the first one) represents every \textsc{cfr} nilspace as a double-coset space $K\backslash G / \Gamma$ where $G,K$ are specific nilpotent Lie groups and $\Gamma$ is a discrete subgroup of $G$ (see Theorem \ref{thm:cfr=double-coset-intro}).
-The relevance of double-coset spaces to nilspace theory emerged in connection with applications in dynamics, specifically when Gutman, Manners and Varjú (in unpublished work from 2014 -- private communication) expressed a well-known example of Rudolph from \cite{Rudolph} in terms of a double-coset space.
+The relevance of double-coset spaces to nilspace theory emerged in connection with applications in dynamics.
+Specifically, in 2014, Gutman, Manners and Varjú announced the result that minimal nilspace systems of finite order where the acting group is a compactly generated abelian group are isomorphic to double coset spaces (private communication).
+In particular, they expressed a well-known example of Rudolph from \cite{Rudolph} in terms of a double-coset space.
 More recent uses of double-coset spaces in related directions include the work of Shalom \cite[Theorem 1.21]{Shalom} and that of Jamneshan, Shalom and Tao \cite[Theorem 1.8]{JST1}.
-These results motivated the belief (shared in the area of nilspace theory\footnote{We thank in particular Yonatan Gutman, Frederick Manners and Or Shalom for exchanges on this topic.}) that, while compact nilspaces are known not to be always coset spaces (see \cite[Example 6]{HK-par}), they might always be expressible as \emph{double}-coset spaces.
+These results motivated the belief (shared in the area of nilspace theory\footnote{We thank in particular Yonatan Gutman, Frederick Manners and Or Shalom for exchanges on this topic.}) that, while compact nilspaces are not always coset spaces (see \cite[Example 6]{HK-par}), they might always be expressible as \emph{double}-coset spaces.
 Theorem \ref{thm:cfr=double-coset-intro} below confirms this belief for \textsc{cfr} nilspaces in general.